 PILOT STORIES: James C.

-Carrying mail brought down from New York that first day of service, Edgerton took off at 6:30 p.m.
-May 15, 1918 on the Philadelphia to Washington leg of the route.
+Carrying mail brought down from New York the second day of service, Edgerton took off at 6:30 p.m.
+May 16, 1918 on the Philadelphia to Washington leg of the route.
 Major Fleet ordered a line-up of cars to light the Polo Fields for his flyer so

 Edgerton would be able to find the field for landing.
 During